Achillea millefolium Pink / White Centre (Yarrow) - Seeds

 1/4 of a teaspoon of open pollinated seeds from our gardens for $4.00.

-Achillea millefolium (Yarrow) is a perennial growing to 60cm with dark green, feathery foliage, The flowers being in the beneficial insects particularly hoverflies.
+Achillea millefolium (Yarrow) is a perennial growing to 60cm with dark green, feathery foliage, The flowers bring in the beneficial insects particularly hoverflies.
 It makes an excellent dried or cut flower.
 Remove faded flowers regularly to promote continued blooming.
-Grow Achillea in full sun in well-drained soil.
-Divide clumps every three to five years, and never allow plants to become waterlogged.
+Grow Achillea in full sun in well-drained soil, never allow plants to become waterlogged.
 Drought tolerant and often grown to prevent soil erosion.
 This plant is inclined to spread but is easy to control by reducing the clumps each spring.
-Easily divided in fall or early spring.
+Divide clumps every three to five years during spring or autumn.

 Sow seeds in autumn or spring.
 As light aids germination, sprinkle seeds on top of potting mix and lightly cover with soil.
 Gently water and keep moist not wet.
 Ideal temperature for germination is 15 to 20C.
 Germination takes 5 to 10 days.
 Prick out each seedling once it has its first set of true leaves (which to most people look like its second leaves) and transplant into 10cm pots containing free-draining potting mix and grow them on in frost free conditions until large enough to plant outside.